markmc/kcp/docs/concepts.md

 kube-apiserver.
 Regular servers identify objects by (group, version, resource, optional namespace, name).
 A logical cluster enriches an identifier: (group, version, resource, **logical cluster name**, optional namespace, name).

-## Workload Cluster
-A physical cluster is a “real Kubernetes cluster”, i.e. one that can run Kubernetes workloads and accepts standard Kubernetes API objects.
-For the near term, it is assumed that a physical cluster is a distribution of Kubernetes and passes the conformance tests and exposes the behavior a regular Kubernetes admin or user expects.

 ## Workspace
 A workspace models a set of user-facing APIs for CRUD.
 Each workspace is backed by a logical cluster, but not all logical clusters may be exposed as workspaces.
 Creating a Workspace object results in a logical cluster being available